 Are you marketing to millennials?
-If not, you’re missing ain the US alone.
+If not, you’re missing a $2.5 trillion market in the U. S. alone.
 Use these tips to understand and sell to millennials and boost your bottom line.

 They’re NOT Lazy